Afrinovation Festival

 ● Logistics and Accessibility: The overall organization, including venue setup and accessibility for a large crowd, was executed effectively, contributing to a smooth experience.

-While our presence was effectively established with a branded banner and real-time coverage on Instagram, future events require optimization to drive direct engagement and measurable conversion.
+While our presence was effective with a branded banner and real-time coverage on Instagram, future events require optimization to drive direct engagement and measurable conversion.
 I recommend focusing on the following enhancements:

 ● Strategic Merchandise & Branding: Introduce simple, high-value branded merchandise (e.g., quality stickers, branded notebooks, or t-shirts) that attendees will use and keep, increasing brand recall long after the event concludes.